Customer: Watercare Services Ltd Contract: Construct Only Location: Auckland, New Zealand |

 Fast Facts

-Watercare engaged McConnell Dowell (in joint venture) to upgrade the Pukekohe Wastewater Treatment Plant (WWTP) to support population growth in Franklin and improve the quality of the water discharge into the Waikato River.
+We were engaged (in joint venture) by Watercare to upgrade the Pukekohe Wastewater Treatment Plant to support population growth in Franklin, and improve the quality of the water discharged into the Waikato River.

 We converted the current reactors that clean the water into activated sludge reactors and constructed a third reactor, increasing the plant’s previous capacity.
 We also constructed a new Ultra-Violet disinfection system, which greatly improved the water quality being released into the Parker Lane stream and Waikato River.